DougThompson1976/ArdourCrosscompile/README.md

 This script will work best on a Arch Linux distribution, it can work on other based distros like Manjaro, however I offer no support for those.

+I'm guessing this will install at least 5 GB of MinGW dependencies and lots of packages, see `pacman.py` file for a complete list.

+Installing the dependencies is the longest and hardest part while compiling and bundling Ardour itself is pretty straightforward; it took me about 2 to 3 hours of total compile time for all `mingw-*` packages including optional ones on a mainstream CPU.

 ## CONSIDER SUPPORTING ARDOUR DEVELOPMENT, BUY THEIR PRODUCT OR A SUBSCRIPTION.

 #### Why Arch?